This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

-Grab a non-stick sauce pan, about 10-inches in diameter and several inches deep, a rubber spatula or a wire whisk for stirring, and let me show you how to make fresh fig preserves.
-Use a sharp pairing knife and carefully remove the woody stem from the top of the fig. The bottoms do not usually require any pairing.
+Grab a non-stick saucepan, about 10-inches in diameter and several inches deep, a rubber spatula or a wire whisk for stirring, and let me show you how to make fresh fig preserves.
+Use a sharp paring knife and carefully remove the woody stem from the top of the fig. The bottoms do not usually require any pairing.

 Halve each fig then quarter it and toss it in the post along with all of the remaining ingredients.
 Cook over medium heat until preserves have reduced by half.
 You’ll need to stick close and stir frequently to avoid scorching the jam or your pan.